Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 WS2801
 ------

-At the moment the LED Strip Bricklets only supports LED strips and pixels equipped with WS2801 controllers.
+At the moment the LED Strip Bricklets supports LED strips and pixels equipped with WS2801 controllers (more controller types will follow).

-Technical speaking the WS2811 IC can control three LEDs independently, typically used for R,G,B LEDs combined in one package.
+The WS2801 IC can control three LEDs independently.
+Typically a RGB LED combined in one package is used.
 It is controlled over a three wire chained data bus with clock and data signal (and ground for reference).
-Each WS2811 chip has a bus input ,connected to a controlling device like the LED Strip Bricklet or to a WS2801 predecessor, and a bus output which can be connected to a subsequent WS2801.
+Each WS2801 chip has a bus input connected to a controlling device such as the LED Strip Bricklet or to a WS2801 predecessor and a bus output which can be connected to a subsequent WS2801.
 Since it is a chained bus, a signle bus output has to be connected only to a single bus input.
-The bus is indexed beginning with the first WS2811 on the LED Strip Bricklet (API index 0).
+The bus is indexed beginning with the first WS2801 on the LED Strip Bricklet (API index 0).

-TODO Image: LED Strip Bricklet + LED Strip with marked signals and WS2811
+TODO Image: LED Strip Bricklet + LED Strip with marked signals and WS2801

 .. _led_strip_connectivity:

 Connectivity
 ------------

-The following picture depicts the interfaces of the LED Strip Bricklet.
+The following image depicts the interfaces of the LED Strip Bricklet.

 ..
 FIXME image:: /Images/Bricklets/bricklet_led_strip_connection_600.jpg
    :scale: 100 %